Martwall/tls-secure-operator/README.md

 The charm uses http-01 challenge and for this to succeed there needs to be a way for the CA to reach the standalone server that acme.sh spins up as part of the signing process.
 The server listens on port 80 (not yet configurable).
 This means that if not used with a local ACME server, the domain name in the csr for which a certificate is requested needs to be set so that a request will reach the standalone ACME server.
 This means that when using proxy mode a record should be added at your dns provider that points to the proxy instance or is somehow able to reach it.
 When not using proxy mode there needs to be a way for the ACME server to reach the standalone server in the charm directly.

-When using a proxy-service with the charm, for example "haproxy" the tls-secure charm automatically adds a listener service on port 80 that forwards acme challenges to itself and redirects all other requests to https (port 443).
+When using a proxy-service with the charm, for example "haproxy" the tlss charm automatically adds a listener service on port 80 that forwards acme challenges to itself and redirects all other requests to https (port 443).
 This means that your charm only has to configure the https service.
 See config.yaml for more information.

 For example using Haproxy in front of a webservice it could look something like this: